mkrishna4u/smart-testauto-framework/README.md

 14. **Configure multiple applications** in a single project and write test scenarios that involves communication among multiple applications and automate test steps in a simple way by adding less code.
 15. Support standard way of configuration for applications, application user profiles and application relational database profiles.
 16. Write scenarios and its definitions once for any platform and run the same scenarios and definitions on any other platforms for any of the software application without changing the scenario and the step definition (Note the behavior of the application on different platforms should be same but locator may change).
 In this case you can attach multiple locators (platform specific) to a single UI control (like textbox, buttons etc.).
-17. Use **SmartCucumberUiScenarioContext** cucumber CDI (Constructor Dependency Injection) class for UI test step definition and **SmartCucumberApiScenarioContext** cucumber CDI (Constructor Dependency Injection) class for API step definition to share the information from one step to another step in a same scenario and different step definition class files.
+17. Use **SmartCucumberScenarioContext** cucumber CDI (Constructor Dependency Injection) class for UI, Api and Database test step definition.
 18. Platform specific sample driver configuration files (AppDriver.yaml) are present in the following directory **sample-config/apps-drivers**.
 Copy specific file in your application config directory like **test-config/apps-config/[app-name]/driver-configs** and also copy your application file like ?.app, ?.apk ?.exe, or ?.api etc.
 19. Use **TestDataBuilder** class to build randomized test data of any length that may include alphabets, numbers, special characters, newline, whitespaces, leading characters etc.
 20. Use **FieldValidator** class to validate the field value as per the expected value or criteria.
 Also **StringUtil** class is very handy to check the textual / string data.